StuntsPT/Structure_threader/README.md

 After each run, the corresponding ouput file is saved to the location choosen in the *Output dir* argument.

-When all tasks are performed the program will exit with the following message:
+When all tasks are performed the program will exit with the message:
 "All jobs finished."